 |Degree: MS in Supply Chain Management|

-Florida Institute of Technology’s MS in Supply Chain Management offers hands-on training to graduates wanting to expand their knowledge into an MBA degree.
+The Florida Institute of Technology offers an MS in Supply Chain Management.
+With hands-on training graduates expand their SCM knowledge in this MBA degree.

-The Supply Chain Management master’s degree is in high demand and designed to enhance organizational performance and provide the best value education through excellent customer service.
-The courses in the program will assist graduates in promoting efficiency in the marketplace, offer a competitive edge in the global market, and encourage students to collaborate with each other to implement new ideas.
+Theis in demand SCM master’s degree enhances organizational performance and provides education for excellent customer service.
+The courses in the program will assist graduates in promoting efficiency in the marketplace and also offer a competitive edge in the global market Additionally, they encourage students to collaborate with each other to implement new ideas.

 Students will graduate with skills such as communication, marketing, strategic planning, and logistical processing.
 Studies will provide the necessary training to manage vendors, process inventory, communicate with management professionals, and understand the receiving and delivery process The Florida Tech Institute provides small class sizes and offers faculty members with professional experience to mentor and engage students in the supply chain management masters program.

 Program Highlights: 30 credit hours, well-rounded curriculum, career-focused.

 |Degree: MBA in Supply Chain Management|

 The MBA in Supply Chain Management masters program at Northeastern University offers graduates a fifty-credit hour degree that focuses on sustainability in the supply chain field, global marketing, supply chain security, and risk management.